followsclosely/rebrickable-api/README.md

 # rebrickable-api

-A Java-based REST client for rebrickable using Gradle and Lombok for streamlined API integration.
+A Java-based REST client for rebrickable for streamlined API integration.

 ##Usage
 Here is a usage section you can add to your `README.md`: